 Wisconsin generators continue to face the task of updating their current coal facilities to comply with federal emissions requirements.
-Recently promulgated rules such as the EPA Cross State Air Pollution Rule (CSAPR) and Mercury and Air Toxics Standard (MATS) rule that were until recently under appeal, and proposed federal environmental regulations, such as the Cooling Water Intake, greenhouse gas regulations, including revised and new rules on carbon emissions, and revised SO2 standards, will likely increase customers' utility bills.
+Recently promulgated rules such as the EPA Cross State Air Pollution Rule (CSAPR) and Mercury and Air Toxics Standard (MATS) rule that were until recently under appeal, and proposed federal environmental regulations, such as the Cooling Water Intake, greenhouse gas regulations, including revised and new rules on carbon emissions, and revised SO2 standards, will likely increase utility rates and bills.
 MISO estimates 10 gigawatts (GW) of coal units (as of 4th quarter 2013) in the MISO footprint could be retired in 2014-2015 due in part to increased federal regulations.
 The exact magnitude and timing of these costs, and the degree to which they will affect Wisconsin (and other states) retail rates is highly uncertain.
 The Commission will continue to monitor this evolving situation.

 Several of the environmental laws are under review and/or being challenged at the time of this writing.
-Here are some examples of the legal challenges that have occurred in recent months in regard to proposed or current EPA laws.
 These challenges and/or delays have led to considerable uncertainty for generating units.
+The following list summarizes the rules that are either under review by a court, have had a court ruling issued or are awaiting further action by the EPA.